openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 Sometimes it might happen that the Insight pump does not answer during connection setup.
 In this case AAPS will display the following message: "Timeout during handshake - reset bluetooth".

-In this case turn off bluetooth on pump AND smartphone for a few seconds and then turn it back on.
+In this case turn off bluetooth on pump AND smartphone for about 10 seconds and then turn it back on.

 ## Crossing time zones with Insight pump